A man writing on a notebook

 Keep matches or a lighter on hand when a button breaks.
 Also, match-lit stoves are cheaper.

-As for cooking fuel, go for propane instead of butane to be able to cook outside in cold weather.
+As for cooking fuel, go for propane instead of butane to cook outside in cold weather.
 Propane tanks are also refillable, easy to find, and better for the environment.
 You will also need good windscreens when cooking on a windy day.

 Cooking utensils that you can afford to go cheap: